namoscato/google-api-typings-generator/gapi.client.customsearch-v1/readme.md

 # Typescript typings for CustomSearch API
-Lets you search over a website or collection of websites For detailed description please check [documentation](https://developers.google.com/custom-search/v1/using_rest).
+Searches over a website or collection of websites
+For detailed description please check [documentation](https://developers.google.com/custom-search/v1/using_rest).

 ## Installing